Alfombruh/webserv/README.md

 ```
 ## Third step, wait for a connection on the server

-Before any connection happens the server's gotta have a socket waiting for incoming conections.
+Before any connection happens the server's gotta have a socket waiting for incoming connections.
 To achive this we use the <code>listen();</code> system call
 ```c++
 int listen(int socket, int backlog);
 ```